Ofadiman/go-rest-api/readme.md

 - `DATABASE_DSN` - Connection string to the database.
 - `APP_ENV` - The name of the environment in which to run the application (e.g. `development`, `production`).
+- `JWT_SECRET` - The name of the environment variable which indicates a secret that will be used to sign JWT tokens.

 # Swagger